markushinz/aws-ses-pop3-server/README.md

 Next, create an IAM user that has read and write permissions to the desired S3 bucket.

-[Create a config file](#config) using one of suppurted authentication/authorization ways (listed below) and start the server.
+[Create a config file](#config) using one of the supported authentication/authorization ways (listed below) and start the server.

 > Restrict access to your local machine or use TLS!